-- 10. Significant progress has been made in addressing cluster munition contaminated areas, especially with regard to improving efficiency through surveys.
-Despite successes, sustained efforts are required to ensure that clearance obligations are completed as soon as possible and, to the greatest extent possible, within the original deadline in order to permanently remove the threats that cluster munition remnants pose to human lives, livelihoods and local environments.
-States Parties express concern over the number of Article 4 extension requests that have been submitted, noting that some of these could have been avoided.
-All States Parties should apply evidence-based land release methodology bearing in mind the IMAS and explore innovative approaches and new ways of working to improve programme performance.
-In all cases, surveys and clearance should be appropriately planned and prioritised to take into account the environmental impact and the diverse needs and priorities of affected populations, and to prevent human suffering caused by cluster munition remnants. - 11.
-With these considerations in mind, States Parties with obligations under Article 4 will take the following actions:
+10. Significant progress has been made in addressing cluster munition contaminated areas, especially with regards to improved efficiency through survey.
+Despite this success, a number of extension requests have now been submitted.
+States Parties underline that a number of Article 4 extension requests could have been avoided if earlier action had been taken.
+Sustained efforts are required to ensure that clearance obligations are completed as soon as possible and, to the greatest extent possible, within the original Article 4 deadline in order to permanently remove the threats that cluster munition remnants pose to human lives, livelihoods and local environments.
+All States Parties should apply evidence-based land release methodology taking into account the IMAS and explore innovative approaches and new ways of working to improve programme performance.
+In all cases, surveys and clearance should be appropriately planned and prioritised to take into account the environmental impact and the diverse needs and priorities of affected populations, with a view to preventing human suffering being caused by cluster munition remnants.

+11. With these considerations in mind, States Parties with obligations under Article 4 will take the following actions:

-Action #18: Identify the precise location, scope and extent of cluster munition remnants in areas under their jurisdiction or control, and establish evidence-based, accurate baselines of contamination to the extent possible, no later than the Eleventh Meeting of States Parties in 2022 (or within two years of entry into force for new States Parties).
-They will mark and, where possible, fence off all hazardous areas, no later than the Eleventh Meeting of States Parties in 2022 to ensure the safety of civilians (or within two years of entry into force for new States Parties).
+Action #18: Identify the precise location, scope and extent of cluster munition remnants in areas under their jurisdiction or control, and establish evidence-based, accurate baselines of contamination to the extent possible, and adopt practical measures to better protect civilians, no later than the Eleventh Meeting of States Parties in 2022 (or within two years of entry into force for new States Parties).
+States Parties will mark and, where possible, fence off all hazardous areas, no later than the Eleventh Meeting of States Parties in 2022 to ensure the safety of civilians (or within two years of entry into force for new States Parties).